gravitational/careers/challenges/fullstack/challenge.md

 Within this time frame, we don't give higher scores to challenges submitted more quickly.
 We only evaluate the quality of the submission.

+We always aim to provide 1-2 rounds of feedback on all work that is submitted.
+In order to be respectful of your time, we may opt to end the challenge early if the submission does not improve after this feedback is suggested or if we identify a large number of issues.